Join whatsapp group Join Now

 • Vacuole was discovered by Antoni van Leeuwenhoek.

-• It is the Empty space of the cell.
+• It is the space of the cell.

 Vacuoles = Reserved food+water+minerals